0xf0xy/Write-ups/THM/Light/Light.md

 <br>

 ## 🧠 Intro
 Welcome to **Light**, a short and clever room focused on **SQL Injection (SQLi)** and database misconfigurations.
-We’ll dig into some manual SQLi and bypass filters to uncover secrets hidden in plaintext.
+SQLi happens when an application directly includes unsanitized user input in SQL queries — allowing attackers to manipulate the query logic and extract sensitive data from the backend.

 *Deploy the machine and let's light this one up.* 🔦